 - Dressing container: This is for storing the dressing.
 I use a mason jar.

-Serve this dressing on your favorite greens or use it as a dipping sauce for veggies or french fries.
+Serve this dressing on your favorite greens or use it as a dipping sauce for tortilla chips, veggies, or french fries.
 This is perfect for carrot sticks and celery.

 Dairy-based salad dressings will last in the refrigerator for up to one week.
 Using freshly opened sour cream and buttermilk will help it last as long as possible.

-Because avocados change color slightly after being exposed to air, it is normal for the dressing color to change slightly.
+Because avocados change color slightly after being exposed to air, it is normal for the color of the avocado ranch dressing to change slightly.

 📖 Recipe